 This is why a background knowledge and know-how in digital marketing has become necessary to understand the online behavior of customers, and curate strategies accordingly.
 The strategies will serve the customers needs while allowing “sales” to lead marketing.

-Through an MBA in Digital Marketing strategy, managers will be able to adapt to a constantly evolving professional environment and ecosystems thanks to the following skills: proficiency in digital communication tools and social media; creation of digital advertising campaigns; management and coordination of online communities; management of web development projects; strong command of digital tools for better management of customer relations (e-CRM); and knowing how to analyse market data for better management of customer relations; all learning outcomes that benefit sales and marketing managers in achieving their revenue goals, as well as young entrepreneurs who want to start their projects on the right track.
+Through an MBA, managers will be able to adapt to a constantly evolving professional environment and ecosystems thanks to the following skills: proficiency in digital communication tools and social media; creation of digital advertising campaigns; management and coordination of online communities; management of web development projects; strong command of digital tools for better management of customer relations (e-CRM); and knowing how to analyse market data for better management of customer relations; all learning outcomes that benefit sales and marketing managers in achieving their revenue goals, as well as young entrepreneurs who want to start their projects on the right track.